GNRGROUP/public-odoo-addons/currency_rate_update_bot/README.md

 # Currency Rate Update: Bank of Thailand (BOT)

 This odoo module adds Bank of Thailand to currency exchange rates provider.
-It is required to have THB as your base currency.
+For this module to be functioning, it is required to have THB as your base currency.

 ## Installation